 Imbibition requires a water potential gradient between the absorbent and the liquid imbibed, as well as the affinity between the adsorbant and the liquid.

 Transportation of Food in Plants

 In the previous part of our transport in plant notes, we observed how water is important and how it is transported.
-Now we will focus on another important part that needs to be equally balanced and that is transport of food from leaves to other parts of the plant.
+Now we will focus on another important part that needs to be equally balanced and that is the transport of food from leaves to other parts of the plant.

-Food is transported in plants by Phloem, which is again a vascular tissue like the Xylem.
+Food is transported in plants by Phloem, which is again avascular tissue like the Xylem.
 The process of transporting food or photosynthates is called translocation in Biology.
 Phloem contains living cells.
 Phloem cells are active because they need ATP for the movement of food actively.
-The living tendency of the Phloem cell is what is responsible for the upward movement of water by Xylem, as it creates the potential gradient that is needed for the upward movement of water.
+The living tendency of the Phloem cell is what is responsible for the upward movement of water by the Xylem, as it creates the potential gradient that is needed for the upward movement of water.